 - 16.6.1 Competition Results shall be published as set out in Rule 3.18. - 16.6.2 A Youth C competitor with at least one (1) valid time shall be awarded Speed Youth National Championship eligibility.
-For the avoidance of doubt, a competitor must finish the speed route in adherence of the rules in order to have a valid time. - 16.6.3 A Junior, Youth A, or Youth B competitor with at least one time that meets or is faster than their Category's Youth Qualification Speed Benchmark time for the Speed wall height at that Youth Qualification Speed Trial shall be awarded Speed Youth National Championship eligibility.
-Note: in the event of a change to the Benchmark time, the relevant Speed Youth National Championship eligibility status for each competitor shall be updated based on the updated Benchmark time. - 16.6.4 The Youth Qualification Speed Trial results and Speed Youth National Championship eligibility lists shall be posted on the USA Climbing website at www.usaclimbing.org. - 16.6.5 USA Climbing shall maintain, for the Youth B, Youth A, and Junior Age Categories, a National Ranking of the fast times achieved either in a Youth Qualification Speed Trial Big Final or Small Final.
+For the avoidance of doubt, a competitor must finish the speed route in adherence of the rules in order to have a valid time. - 16.6.3 A Collegiate, Junior, Youth A, or Youth B competitor with at least one time that meets or is faster than their Category's Qualification Speed Benchmark time for the Speed wall height at that Qualification Speed Trial shall be awarded Speed National Championship eligibility for the relevant Competition Series, Collegiate and/or Youth. - Note: in the event of a change to the Benchmark time, the relevant Speed National Championship eligibility status for each competitor shall be updated based on the updated Benchmark time. - 16.6.4 The Qualification Speed Trial results and Speed National Championship eligibility lists shall be posted on the USA Climbing website at www.usaclimbing.org. - 16.6.5 USA Climbing shall maintain, for the Collegiate, Youth B, Youth A, and Junior Age Categories, a National Ranking of the times achieved either in a Youth Qualification Speed Trial Big Final or Small Final.